 - Who holds these inventories and in what form?

-- Where could we see future increases or reductions in inventories?
+- Where could we see future inventories increases or reductions?

 - How do current inventory levels compare to previous estimates?

 - How much of these inventories is pipeline versus strategic?

 - How much of these inventories can be considered "excess?"

 - What is the mobility of excess inventories and what factors affect how unwanted holdings may be sold or disposed of?